cogeometry/cogeometry/about.md

 permalink: /about/
 ---

-I am a first year PhD student at Imperial College under the supervision of [Ana Caraiani](https://wwwf.imperial.ac.uk/~acaraian/). test
+I am a first year PhD student at Imperial College under the supervision of [Ana Caraiani](https://wwwf.imperial.ac.uk/~acaraian/).